pavelee/robot-framework-docker/README.md

-# robot-framework-docker
+# Robot Framework Docker

+## What's that?

-Light docker image to run your robots
+Simple and light image to run your robots